 With great power comes great responsibility: How to keep your UX know-how in the know

-“Dear UX Agony Aunt, I’ve been a front-end developer for >10 years.
+“Dear Optimal Workshop, I’ve been a front-end developer for >10 years.
 At the end of my parental leave, I decided to take on the challenge of switching to UX, which involves a 3-month training program at my company and an Interaction Design course.
 I’m one month into my training and I am already in love with the new job!
 I have the feeling that my ideas really matter and that I’m contributing to shape the future of our product.

 On the other hand, ‘With great power comes great responsibility’, and sometimes I’m afraid I don’t know enough, or that I’m not good enough.
 Can you please share the books, blogs, and resources that will help me improve my know how?
 Thank you so much.” — Frappa